 Removing the nasal hump and straightening the nasal bones are relatively straightforward procedure for a primary rhinoplasty.
 A spreader graft may also be required on the concave side.
 Consider a chin implant for improved facial balance.
-For many examples, please see the link below

 The dorsum can be refined and the nose can be straightened through a